-The 2019 Proposed Budget includes \$1.12 billion in Countywide Sales Tax revenues, which reflects a 2.5% growth rate when compared to the 2018 Projection.
-The assumed growth rate is conservative when compared to the 2018 Projection.
+The 2019 NIFA Approved Budget includes \$1.125 billion in Countywide Sales Tax revenues, which reflects a conservative 2.5% growth rate when compared to the 2018 Projection.

 PART COUNTY SALES TAX

 New York State Tax Law Section 1262(d) gives the Cities of Long Beach and Glen Cove a choice regarding their share of certain sales taxes collected by restaurants, hotels, and other retail establishments.
 They can either receive these revenues directly from New York State or allow the State to send the revenues to the County and receive a credit for property taxes.
 The City of Long Beach receives a direct distribution of these Sales Taxes from New York State, while the City of Glen Cove has chosen not to receive these taxes directly.
 The Towns of Hempstead, North Hempstead, and Oyster Bay do not have the option of receiving these sales taxes directly from New York State, and the State distributes their share to Nassau County.
 Part County Sales Tax represents these sales taxes sent to Nassau County by the State.
 The townships and cities collect their portions of property taxes in Nassau County, and they remit the County portion to the County.
 The mechanism by which the City of Glen Cove and the three Towns receive credit for these Part County Sales Tax is to remit a lower amount of Property Tax to the County than they otherwise would have, reflecting the fact that they did not receive a direct distribution from New York State for these specific sales taxes.